Bereavement Counselling in Weymouth

-We often experience shock in the initial stages of grief, even when we knew the person was going to die.
+We often experience shock in the initial stages of grief, even if we knew the person was going to die.

 Our beliefs, how our loved one died, and our relationship to them, and with them, all inform our process of grief.

 Grieving for a child will be different to grieving for an aged parent.
 Losing someone to illness will be different to losing someone to suicide.
 A sudden death will be different to knowing someone is going to die.
 Whilst there maybe common themes, our process of grief will be unique to us, and again to each of our bereavements.

-We may feel that we have some sort of control over the process this way, but we cannot control our grief.
-We can however, do our best to understand our own process, our needs and how we can best meet these compassionately, but we cannot control our process of grief.
+We can do our best to understand our own process, our needs and how we can best meet these compassionately, but we cannot control our process of grief.

 ...but they do not define us

 How do we allow ourselves this change when we don’t want it?

-We may find ourselves raging against it or feeling crushed or collapsed under its imposition.
+We may find ourselves raging against it or feeling crushed or collapsed under its pressure.

-Anniversaries and special occasions maybe difficult, both as time approaches these, and the actual time itself.
+Anniversaries and special occasions maybe difficult, both as time approaches these, and the actual anniversary itself.

 Our support can often seem to disappear too quickly, and without the tangible support of others validating our on-going pain, we can start to feel as though we shouldn’t feel as we do, and that we should be ‘over’ it by now - the disenfranchised grief that I mentioned earlier.

 If we buy into this, we are in danger of dismissing and blocking our grief, complicating our process even further.

 It can be all too easy to follow this path as we naturally don’t want to feel pain and anything that can help us to avoid it can become seductive.

 We learn to manage our emotional pain in childhood through observing and learning, often unconsciously, how our family members manage their emotions.
-These patterns of coping can be repeated throughout our lives automatically.
+These patterns of coping and relating can be repeated throughout our lives automatically.